chrisjberry/datafluencyCB/docs/07_pre_post.md

 </div>

-`RC` scores less than -1.96 indicate that the individual's score showed a clinically significant reduction.
+`RC` scores less than -1.96 indicate that the individual's score showed a reliable improvement in depressive symptoms (i.e., reliably lower scores on the CESD-R).

 \